Information for applicants from the EU

 Entering the UK

-The UK government has launched a new points-based immigration system, taking effect from 1 January 2021, when freedom of movement between the UK and EU ended.
+The UK government's new points-based immigration system is in effect from 1 January 2021, when freedom of movement between the UK and EU ended.

 Citizens of the EU, EEA and Switzerland are included in the new points-based system, and will require a visa to enter, work, live and study in the UK.
 For most students, this will mean applying for a student visa.